 Beliveau Estate is located in the Catawba Valley of Montgomery County, Virginia.
-The on-site bed and breakfast and wedding venue opened in August 2007.
-The on-site winery opened in May 2012.

 It started with a dream to make wine.
 Yvan and Joyce Beliveau were excited to find a 165 acre parcel of land that not only offered exceptional soils for growing grapes but also an ambiance like no other they had seen.
 They bought the property in 2001, renovated an old on-site farmhouse, built the future winery/event building, planted lavender in 2005, and opened their B&B in 2007 to host their first B&B guests.
 The first grape vines were planted in 2009, and the winery opened in May 2012.

 Yvan loves to blend art with science.
 The belief that growing grapes and making great wine is a complex mix of art and science fulfilled this love.
 The concept that hard physical work intertwined with mental gymnastics appealed to this farmer – turned academic – turned winemaker.
 The need to create buildings for the growing enterprise of a winery satisfied a personal love of design and construction.